 Nevertheless there are numerous aspects of modern foodie culture that should give us caution.
 Firstly, the need for validation via social media.
-This is something that manifests itself more than just in our food, but especially applicable, given the rise of hashtags such as #instafood, #iftargram, #foodporn, #foodgoals.
-One of the one hand, this can be seen as a form of boasting, something we are warned against in Islam, and on the other, it can cause those who do not have such a lifestyle but would want to, to feel discontent and insecure
+This is something that manifests itself more than just in our food, but nonetheless evident in the hundreds of thousands of pictures under the hashtags #iftargram, #foodporn, #foodgoals.
+One of the one hand, this can be seen as a form of boasting, something we are warned against in Islam, and on the other, it can cause those who do not have such a lifestyle to feel discontent and insecure.

 “Do not speak about your money in front of a poor person.
 Do not speak about your health in front of a sick person.
 Do not speak about your power in front of a weak person.
 Do not speak about your happiness in front of a sad person.
 Do not speak about your freedom in front of a prisoner.
 Do not speak about your children in front of an infertile person.
 Do not speak about your mother and father in front of an orphan.
 Because their wounds cannot bear more”

-Imam Ghazali (rh) specifically speaks about this issue in his book “Disciplining the Soul and Breaking the Two Desires” where he identifies gluttony and love of food as one of the two sins (the other being fornication) that is the gateway to all other sins.
+Imam Ghazali specifically speaks about this issue in his book “Disciplining the Soul and Breaking the Two Desires” where he identifies gluttony and love of food as one of the two sins (the other being fornication) that is the gateway to all other sins.
 His reasoning is that once we have stuffed ourselves with food, a natural human desire, we will go on to fulfil our other desires, be that acquiring wealth, prestige, and that this leads to pride, boasting and arrogance.
 These qualities are the cause of envy, competition, and hatred; easily leading the afflicted person into all other vices and ugly acts.
 All this results from not paying attention to the stomach and what we are putting in it.

 “The son of Adam cannot fill a vessel worse than his stomach, as it is enough for him to take a few bites to straighten his back.
 If he cannot do it, then he may fill it with a third of his food, a third of his drink, and a third of air.”Sunan ibn Majah 3349